Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

     ![Saving successful](../../Assets/Screenshots/Channels/Settings/Connections/SavingSuccessful.png "[Saving successful]")

-## Configure the Salesforce ETL mapping
+## Configure the Salesforce Commerce Cloud ETL mapping

-The ETL mapping is important for the correct functionality of the Salesforce connection to adapt to the particularities of this connection.
+The ETL mapping is important for the correct functionality of the Salesforce Commerce Cloud connection to adapt to the particularities of this connection.

 ### Configure the master catalog

-The Salesforce master catalog must be mapped in Actindo to specify which catalog is used as master catalog in Salesforce and to determine the available fields in Actindo.
+The Salesforce Commerce Cloud master catalog must be mapped in Actindo to specify which catalog is used as master catalog in Salesforce Commerce Cloud and to determine the available fields in Actindo.
-It is mandatory that the master catalog is set in all ETL mappings to the Salesforce attribute set.
+It is mandatory that the master catalog is set in all ETL mappings to the Salesforce Commerce Cloud attribute set.

 #### Prerequisites

-- A Salesforce connection has been established, see [Create a Salesforce connection](#create-a-salesforce-commerce-cloud-connection).
+- A Salesforce Commerce Cloud connection has been established, see [Create a Salesforce Commerce Cloud connection](#create-a-salesforce-commerce-cloud-connection).
-- At least one attribute set mapping from a PIM attribute set to the Salesforce attribute set has been created.
+- At least one attribute set mapping from a PIM attribute set to the Salesforce Commerce Cloud attribute set has been created.

 #### Procedure